lxq1000/Faceptor/README.md

-# [ECCV 2024 Accepted] Faceptor: A Generalist Model for Face Perception
+# [ECCV 2024 Oral] Faceptor: A Generalist Model for Face Perception

 Official implementation of **[Faceptor: A Generalist Model for Face Perception](https://arxiv.org/abs/2403.09500)**.